Learn more about the 2023 Virtual Exchange Grant Competition here.

 Q: Can participants pay a registration or tuition fee to be part of my virtual exchange program?

-A: No. Stevens Initiative-supported participants may not be asked to pay to be part of the Initiative-funded virtual exchange programs.
+A: No. Initiative-supported participants may not be asked to pay to be part of the Initiative-funded virtual exchange programs.
 If a virtual exchange program is integrated into a university or private school course, the Initiative understands that there are tuition fees associated with enrollment, but participants should not pay any additional fees for the virtual exchange program specifically.
 Similarly, the Initiative will not support “registration fees” to participate in the virtual exchange in an applicant’s budget (though registration fees for specific activities, such as a justifiable expense for a staff member to attend a relevant conference may be considered).
 While Initiative funding is intended to offset general costs passed on to participants/families, it cannot support offsetting a “registration fee” to participate.

 Additional Grant Deliverables: Monitoring and Evaluation, Alumni Engagement, Communications

 Q: What are the indicators the Initiative requires grantees to use to evaluate their programs?

 A: Grantees will be required to administer post-program participant surveys based on the U.S. Department of State’s Monitoring Data for ECA (MODE) Framework.
 The domains covered by the Initiative’s MODE-based evaluation plan are listed in the call for proposals.
 The final set of required survey questions will be shared with selected grantees well before the beginning of their virtual exchange activities